UmerTariq1/Document-Based-GraphRag/README.md

 - **`KEYWORD_MENTIONS`**: Connections based on shared keywords
 - **`SEMANTIC_SIMILAR_TO`**: Relationships based on embedding similarity

+## 🔄 Application Flow

+### Query Process Flow

+The query interface implements a sophisticated two-stage retrieval process for optimal results:

+1. **Initial Candidate Retrieval**: When you submit a query, the system first retrieves multiple candidate sections (configurable from 1-20) that match your query based on either keyword matches or semantic similarity scores.

+2. **Interactive Candidate Selection**: If multiple candidates are found, you'll see an expandable list showing each candidate section with:
+   - Section title and ID
+   - Page number
+   - Keyword match count and similarity score
+   - Preview of the section content (first 600 characters)

+3. **Main Answer Generation**: After selecting your preferred candidate, the system:
+   - Uses the chosen section as the primary answer
+   - Finds related content through graph relationships (parent sections, subsections, keyword mentions, semantic similarities)
+   - Here you still have the option to explore other candidiate sections.

+This approach ensures you have control over which section serves as the main answer while still benefiting from the rich contextual information provided by the knowledge graph connections.

 ### 3. Web Interface (Streamlit application)
 Interactive Streamlit application providing: